OpenSecuritySummit/oss2019/content/tracks/Threat-modelling/working-sessions/TM-examples.md

 ---
 ## WHY

-This working session will kick start the OWASP Project and we will jam some threat models on the spot!
+This working session will kick start the OWASP Project!

 ## What

-Details about content formats and some examples are already available on https://linktr.ee/threatmodel.
+We created that repository last year: https://github.com/OWASP/threat-model-cookbook.

+This year another project code named "Threat Model Examples" was in the work, and now it will merge and be the Cookbooks since it's pretty much the same project idea.

 ## Outcomes

-Explenation on the way of working.
+- Explanation on the way of working
-Threat models being added to the repository.
-Call to action
+- Leadership of the project defined
+- Naming of the project decided (cookbooks or cookbook?)
+- Restructuration of repository (access rights, folders and files)
+- Registration of the project started